-This would have been my first week back to work after a little over two months home with sweet Bobby.
+This would have been my first week back to work after a little over two months home with my second babe.
 Just like everyone says, the time absolutely flew by.
-But it felt all kinds of different from my first maternity leave with Ruthie 'Cause I'm not goin' back.
+But it felt all kinds of different from my first maternity leave 'Cause I'm not goin' back.

 As many moms do, I had a rough time going back to work after my first, Ruthie, was born.
 A few days after bringing her home from the hospital, I started to feel the annoying weight of the 12 week maternity leave clock.
 After my 6 week postpartum checkup?
 Full-on anxiety over the weeks, days, minutes we had left together.
 I felt guilty doing the dishes because I should have spent that time with Ruthie.
 I wore her endlessly to try to make every second count.
 I slept with her right next to me so I wouldn't waste the hours overnight.
 I didn't like to put her in the car because I couldn't hold her while she was in her car seat (geezus, I might be insane).
 Suddenly time was up and I had to force myself away from her side and into my car...alone.
 I cried for days, made myself feel horribly guilty, and tried to ignore the nagging feeling that I was making the wrong choice (for me, I totally understand this isn't the experience of every mother or father).
 In the hours outside of those spent in the office, I was obsessed with time and never left Ruthie's side.